madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-01-jordan-schwinger-oscillator-formalism-su2.md

 \right\rbrace $.
 This is the familiar $ \mathfrak{su}(2) $ Lie algebra
 from our study of angular momentum.

-Using the states in \ref{eq:states-2d-oscillator}, we can construct
+Using the states in \eqref{eq:states-2d-oscillator}, we can construct
 $ \left( n+1 \right)\times \left( n+1 \right) $ matrix representations
 of the angular momentum operators using the $ n+1 $ degenerate states corresponding to the $ n ^{\text{th}} $ excited energy level.
-As an example, consider the case of $ n = 1 $, i.e.~the first excited energy level which corresponds to two degenerate states
+As an example, consider the case of $ n = 1 $, i.e. the first excited energy level which corresponds to two degenerate states
 $ \left\vert 1 \right\rangle = a _ {1}^{\dagger }\left\vert 0
 \right\rangle $ and
 $ \left\vert 2 \right\rangle = a _ {2}^{\dagger }\left\vert 0
 \right\rangle $.
 The matrix elements of $ K _ {a} $ are easily computed
-using \ref{eq:kpm-defn,eq:k3-defn,eq:k12-defn} and one finds
+using \eqref{eq:kpm-defn,eq:k3-defn,eq:k12-defn} and one finds
 \begin{equation}
 K _ {a} = \frac{1}{2} \sigma _ {a} \ .
 \end{equation}